Skip to Content

 Tressa Jamil

-Our rainbow wraps are a filling and nutritious snack, appetizer, or lunch.
-Plus, it's gluten-free, dairy-free, & nut-free!
+Easy vegetable rainbow wraps with peanut sauce are a filling and nutritious snack, appetizer, or light lunch.
+Plus, they are gluten-free and dairy-free!

 Prep Time 15 minutes